Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 What we do expect is for everyone to try and hit the goal, work hard to hit the goal and if they don’t hit the goal, develop a plan to hit it next time.

 When the team began allowing website visitors to sign up for the product on their own, we had modest goals.
 Most of those goals were around getting people to use the product, which then required a lot of feature development and improvement efforts starting back in 2016.

 When we started hitting the gas pedal on our marketing in 2017, our initial goals were pretty simple: grow traffic and signups.
 Along the way, we set some lofty goals and missed our target a few times.
 But, over time, we figured out how to set reasonable goals that push us to do more and do better.

 What gets us most excited about hitting our goals is the fact that it allows to keep investing in our product and our business, so that we can help others do the same.

 But, we can’t help unless you get started.
-If you’re struggling to consistently improve your company’s performance, I highly suggest you start setting, tracking and reviewing goals on a monthly basis.
+If you’re struggling to consistently improve your company’s performance, I highly suggest you set, track and review goals regularly.